ay-aki/cp-algos/README.md

 # cp-algos
-These are my competitive programing algorithms.
+These are my codes for competitive programing.